-If the underlying commodity price is expected to be volatile, trading commodity options allows you to have a bet both ways.
-Strategies like straddles and strangles are very popular for fast moving price action - and many commodites are affected by current economic or political news.
+If the underlying commodity price action is expected to be volatile, trading commodity options allows you to have a bet both ways.
+Strategies like straddles and strangles are very popular for fast moving price action - and many commodities are affected by current economic or political news.

 So whether it's gold, silver, oil, sugar, pork bellies, wheat,

-barley, maize, cotton, cocoa, coffee, or any number of other commodites
+barley, maize, cotton, cocoa, coffee, or any number of other commodities

 for which futures contracts are available, the commodities options